arnixrobotix/Alfred/alfred/cross_compile/README.md

 # Description

-This directory contains the necessary files to generate the sysroot needed by the cross-compîler.
+This directory contains the necessary files to cross-compile the workspace for the target.

-qemu-user-static + binfmt-support +registration
+TODO: Explain how to run cross-compilation
+Install qemu binfmt-support qemu-user-static

+Run "docker run --rm --privileged multiarch/qemu-user-static:register"